Digital technologies are key to economic diversification

 Digital technologies offer a vital opportunity for economic diversification

 Digital technologies, including the Internet, underpin e-commerce - in which buyers place and sellers receive orders online.
 Additionally, they enable instantaneous remote delivery of services directly into businesses and homes.
 Both digitally ordered and digitally delivered transactions increasingly take place across borders.
 The possibility to engage in such digital trade offers new opportunities for the diversification of developing economies.
-Digitally deliverable services – those that can be delivered remotely over computer networks such as the Internet - now account for almost two thirds of all services exports worldwide and grew especially during the disruptions caused by the COVID-19 pandemic -—
+Digitally deliverable services – those that can be delivered remotely over computer networks such as the Internet - now account for over half of all services exports worldwide and grew especially during the disruptions caused by the COVID-19 pandemic -—

 – ‒